Our food store is now very low in:

 Tinned rice pudding

-We have donation collection points in the Coop Foodstore near the tills, Sainsbury’s near to the customer service, Waitrose near the tills and the Nationwide Building Society in the High Street.
-Most of the churches in town also have bins.
+We have donation collection points in the Coop Foodstore near the tills, Sainsbury’s near to the customer service, Waitrose near the tills, both B&M stores, The Halifax Building Society and the Nationwide Building Society in the High Street, the Congregational Church Office, and most of other churches in town also have bins.

 We are very grateful for all your donations.

 Why does Jubilee Foodbank need donations of money?

 Jubilee Foodbank is run by volunteers and collects most of its food donations from local people.
 So, why does Jubilee Foodbank Market Harborough need money?

 - In February 2019, the foodbank moved.
 This was mainly due to the increased demands on its service over the last few years.
 The foodbank now pays rent for storage space and associated bills such as electricity and water.